Oregon Railroad and Navigation Company

-The Oregon Railroad and Navigation Company (OR&N) was a railroad that operated a rail network of 1143 mi running east from Portland, Oregon, United States, to northeastern Oregon, northeastern Washington, and northern Idaho.
+The Oregon Railroad and Navigation Company (OR&N) was a rail and steamboat transport company that operated a rail network of 1143 mi running east from Portland, Oregon, United States, to northeastern Oregon, northeastern Washington, and northern Idaho.
 It operated from 1896 as a consolidation of several smaller railroads.

 OR&N was initially operated as an independent carrier, but Union Pacific (UP) purchased a majority stake in the line in 1898.
 It became a subsidiary of UP titled the Oregon–Washington Railroad and Navigation Company in 1910.
 In 1936, Union Pacific formally absorbed the system, which became UP's gateway to the Pacific Northwest.

 Predecessors

 The OR&N was made up of several railroads: